J-1 Student Intern Requests

 - Not have participated in a student internship program for more than 12 months for each degree/major.

-- Submit a J‐1 Exchange Visitor (Student Intern) Request Packet, including required supporting documents/forms, to the J‐1 Scholar Advisor, Jenny Callahan, in International Student & Scholar Services.
+- Submit a J‐1 Exchange Visitor (Student Intern) Request Packet, including required supporting documents/forms, to the J‐1 Scholar Advisor, Doreen Clayton, in International Student & Scholar Services.
 See page 1 of the J‐1 Exchange Visitor Request Packet for a checklist of required supporting documents/forms.

 - Provide a concluding evaluation of all student interns prior to the end of the program.
 For internships of six months or longer, a midpoint evaluation must also be provided.